 - Start your research early.
 The application deadlines for some scholarships fall much earlier than the standard UCAS deadlines.
 For example, the deadline to submit an application for an Organ scholarship at Oxford and Cambridge is 1st September.

-- Double check if the bursary you applied for affects other types of funding.
+- Check if the bursary you applied for affects other types of funding.
 For instance, the Adult Dependants’ Grant will affect any income-related benefits and tax credits you might get.

-- Ensure you are aware of any strings attached.
+- Be aware of any strings attached.
 Many scholarships and bursaries require a level of commitment from students in their chosen field.
-For example, an Organ Scholar at King’s College Cambridge is expected to rehearse for and play at seven services per week, in exchange for the £450 per year financial allowance.
+For example, an Organ Scholar at King’s College Cambridge is expected to rehearse for and play at seven services per week in exchange for the £450 per year financial allowance.